-Small Business Administration (SBA) disaster loans-While not a FEMA program, the SBA interacts with individual's FEMA applications and is important to understand.
+Small Business Administration (SBA) disaster loans-while not managed by FEMA, applicants for disaster assistance may still have their case referred to the SBA.
 SBA provides low-interest, long-term disaster loans for individuals and businesses to repair/replace real and personal property, excluding property for farm businesses.
-Once a disaster survivor applies for FEMA assistance, they will be evaluated for an SBA disaster loan.
-If SBA determines that an applicant is ineligible for an SBA loan or if the loan amount is insufficient, SBA refers the applicant back to FEMA for additional consideration.
+Once a disaster survivor applies for FEMA assistance, they can also choose to speak with the SBA regarding a disaster loan.